uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 {{< rivanna-software moduleclasses="compiler" exclude="mpi" >}}

-# Gnu Compiler
+# GNU Compiler
-The [Gnu Compiler Collection](https://gcc.gnu.org) compilers are free, open-source tools.
+The [GNU Compiler Collection](https://gcc.gnu.org) compilers are free, open-source tools.
 Additional tools included are the gdb debugger and the gprof performance profiler.
-For detailed documentation, visit the [Gnu](https://gcc.gnu.org/onlinedocs/) website.
+For detailed documentation, visit the [GNU](https://gcc.gnu.org/onlinedocs/) website.

 The compilers are: